-Prior to joining CultureWorks, Crystal worked at L.E.K.
-Consulting for six years.
-She has worked with clients around the world across a diverse set of industries and functional disciplines.
+Crystal’s work is informed by a diverse set of experiences and analytical frameworks.
+Prior to joining CultureWorks, she was a management consultant at L.E.K.
+Consulting where she advised clients around the world across a variety of industries and functional disciplines.
 During that same time, Crystal launched two independent projects reflecting her deep commitments to cultural work and community-building.
 In 2010, she founded Marimacho, a clothing company offering seasonal collections of gender non-specific menswear.
 In 2011, she founded Azucar!, a monthly queer Latin dance party featuring rotating, all-POC DJs and live acts.
+All of Crystal’s work is driven by a desire to build community resources, challenge systemic oppression and foster cultures of collaboration and abundance.
 Crystal holds a B.A. in Economics and Anthropology from Columbia University.
 She lives with her boo, Knox, two dogs and two cats.

 Community Engagement Co-Director

 267 597 3809

 Melissa is an arts administrator, educator, and artist who has been involved in Philadelphia arts and culture for over a decade.
 Committed to economic and social justice, Melissa understands that art is a vital tool for community building and a conduit for change.
 Melissa has worked in office, nonprofit, and educational environments - and most recently served as the Program Assistant for the Leeway Foundation, a philanthropic organization supporting women and trans* artists and cultural producers.
 She was nominated for a Pushcart Prize, and continues to teach courses at local universities while researching comics.
 A Philadelphia native, Melissa holds a B.A. in English + Gender Studies + an M.A. in English + Communications.
 She happily resides in Mt.
 Airy with her wife, Michelle, and feline daughter.